June 11, 2019

-Before moving making this move, I was an SDET working on multiplayer technologies on the Xbox One client.
+Before moving making the move to PM, I was an SDET working on multiplayer technologies on the Xbox One client.
 In my role there, I was writing software that was designed to test other software as part of the yet-to-be-released Xbox One console which brought a set of challenges.
 How does one test multiplayer features for games when the games themselves aren’t completely built yet?
 Hell, how do you test on a console when the console itself isn’t completely built yet?
 It was one of the hardest and most demanding projects that I’ve ever worked on, going back to the start of my career.
 Seeing how well it’s done in the wild, it’s also one of the most satisfying successes.
 And that was at the beginning of this generation; it only gets bigger and better from the there.

-In the days before Xbox One, I worked on Xbox 360, Xbox LIVE, and a few games at Microsoft Studios, ranging from Bing for content searching on the console to the Community and Games team which focused on features that brought people together and then brought them to their games.
+In the days before Xbox One, I worked on Xbox 360, Xbox LIVE, and a few games at Xbox Games Studios [nee Microsoft Studio, Microsoft Game Studios] ranging from Bing for content searching on the console to the Community and Games team which focused on features that brought people together and then brought them to their games.
 During the whole of 2010, I spent my time leading a team that worked on the Avatar Platform which delivered tech to customers and developers alike – if it involved an Avatar and was on the console, we were there helping the process along.
 In the years leading up to the Avatar Platform, I worked on putting player-focused gaming features in a number of different games, not least of which was Gears of War 2; before that my work on MSDN and Visual Studio was focused on bring our help system to Windows developers around the globe.

 I moved to Washington in 2004 after spending a little over three decades in Connecticut where I also worked in technology on PCs and mobile devices.
 I had a pretty good run of over six years with one particular company in CT.
 We went through three different death spirals during that time.
 We rode the pre-bubble, the peak of the bubble and the burst of the bubble.
 We even survived the post-bubble-burst pain of the early 2000’s, but alas: the last money crunch knocked most of the employees out of the company, driving the stock price down to 6 cents – when you consider splits, it IPO’d at $216 and had an all-time high of $1,116.
 Such is life!
 I am rather proud that the thing wouldn’t die for so long and that I was able to stick with it – working for one company during the dot-com era is not something most people in the northeast can say.
 As that job ended, I took a look around the tech field in CT and New York City… even Boston; now that I live in Washington, you can see how the job search turned out.